 “Prayatna means effort and saithilya means laxity… For me it coveys effortless effort.
 When the effortful effort fades out, effortless effort sets in… Asthira and asukha end only when effortful effort transforms into effortless effort… prayatna shaithilya has to terminate in ananta samapatti.
 Ananta is the soul.
 Samapatti is the transformation in which chitta gets transformed to its original form.
 This sutra is proof enough to know that asana is not limited to the physical level and it should not be looked at on the physical level only.”

 Asthira is instability and asukha is discomfort (the prefix ‘a’ in Sanskrit denotes negation).

-Toward the end of the talk he explained the correct alignment of the inverted poses, and concluded that “In perfect presentation of an asana there is stability in body, mind, intelligence and consciousness.
+Toward the end of the talk, he explained the correct alignment of the inverted poses and concluded that “In the perfect presentation of an asana there is stability in body, mind, intelligence, and consciousness.
 As such it becomes an auspicious moment.
 This is the true experience of prayatna shaithilya ananta samapattibhyam.“

 In the book Core of the Yoga Sutras Iyengar writes:

 When asanas are practiced with effort for years, then the sadhaka (the practitioner) reaches a non-dual state of body, mind, intelligence, and consciousness, where the effort seems effortless.p.
 149